FREE ONLINE ED ASSESSMENT. Start Here

 Aim for foods rich in amino acids like l-arginine.
 You can find l-arginine in most animal-based sources of protein, including fish, poultry, red meat and dairy products.

-According to a review, your body converts l-arginine into nitric oxide, which helps increase the diameter of your blood vessels to promote blood flow throughout your body.
+According to a review, your body converts l-arginine into nitric oxide, which helps relax your blood vessels to promote blood flow throughout your body.
 Nitric oxide is responsible for increasing blood flow to the penis to help you get erect.

 Beyond protein, you can add more fruits, vegetables, whole grains, nuts and legumes to your diet.
 And try to limit junk foods, of course.

-Since erections are about healthy, consistent blood flow, good heart health is essential for maintaining optimal stamina and sexual performance.
+Since erections are about healthy, consistent blood flow, good heart health is essential for maintaining an erection.

 A review showed that ED is commonly seen in men with high blood pressure.
 It also noted that this sexual dysfunction problem could be a side effect of antihypertensive medications.

-Diabetes is another cardiovascular disease that can cause ED problems and affect stamina.
-Research shows that men with diabetes are three times more likely to develop ED than nondiabetic men.
+Diabetes is another cardiovascular disease that can contribute to ED.
+Research shows that men with diabetes are three times more likely to develop ED than men without diabetes.

 Talk to a healthcare provider about your cardiovascular health and how it might affect stamina in bed.
 If necessary, your provider may prescribe medication or suggest changes to your habits and lifestyle to improve your heart function and promote better sexual performance.